Notaduck/Simple_Function_Dependency_Generator/README.md

 ## Note

-The program only works for tables with entities in them, i is impossible for the prorgam to detect any FD's without entitie sin the table
+1. The program only works for tables with entities in them, i is impossible for the prorgam to detect any FD's without entitie sin the table.
+2. The postgresql driver ( postgresql-42.2.8.jar ) should be added to the project through Intellij. ( can be done from the cmd line too )
+	- Open project structure.
+	- Add it as a library.